-Adverse events or unacceptable side effects caused by, or other unexpected properties of, our product candidates could cause us, any future collaborators, an institutional review board, or IRB, or regulatory authorities to interrupt, delay or halt clinical trials of one or more of our product candidates and could result in the (i) delay or denial of marketing approval by the FDA or comparable foreign regulatory authorities, (ii) approval with significant restrictions on distribution or (iii) required labeling information regarding safety concerns, if approved.
+Adverse events or unacceptable side effects caused by, or other unexpected properties of, our product candidates could cause us, any future collaborators, an institutional review board, or IRB, or regulatory authorities to interrupt, delay or halt clinical trials of one or more of our product candidates and could result in the (i) delay or denial of marketing approval by the FDA or comparable foreign regulatory authorities, (ii) approval with significant restrictions on distribution or use or (iii) required labeling information regarding safety concerns, if approved.

-In general, our clinical trials of APR-246 include cancer patients who are very sick and whose health is deteriorating, and we expect that additional clinical trials of APR-246 and our other product candidates will include similar patients with deteriorating health.
+In general, our clinical trials of eprenetapopt include cancer patients who are very sick and whose health is deteriorating, and we expect that additional clinical trials of eprenetapopt and our other product candidates will include similar patients with deteriorating health.
 Multiple patients in our trials have experienced adverse events, including serious adverse events.
 The most commonly reported adverse events include nausea, vomiting, constipation, dizziness and neutropenia.
 Some patients in our trials have experienced serious adverse events.
-In the Phase 3 MDS Trial, serious adverse events, regardless of causality, reported for more than one patient as of April 30, 2020 were: febrile neutropenia (22%), pneumonia (9%), pyrexia (9%), muscle weakness (5%), sepsis (4%), confusional state (3%), respiratory failure (3%), cellulitis (2%), acute febrile neutrophilic dermatosis (1%), acute kidney injury (1%), acute respiratory distress syndrome (1%), anemia (1%), atrial flutter (1%), cardiac failure (1%), dyspnea (1%), encephalopathy (1%), hypotension (1%), hypoxia (1%), pericarditis (1%), platelet count decreased (1%), pneumonitis (1%), thrombocytopenia (1%), urinary tract infection (1%).
-In the U.S. Phase 1b/2 MDS/AML Trial, serious adverse events, regardless of causality, reported for more than one patient as of April 30, 2020 were: febrile neutropenia (33%), pneumonia (25%), sepsis (11%), pyrexia (7%), dehydration (5%), embolism (5%), muscle weakness (5%), respiratory failure (5%), vomiting (5%), angina (4%), atrial fibrillation (4%), intracranial hemorrhage (4%), multi-organ failure (4%).
-In the French Phase 1b/2 MDS/AML Trial, serious adverse events, regardless of causality, reported for more than one patient as of April 30, 2020 were: febrile neutropenia (26%), device related infection (9%), pneumonia (8%), sepsis (8%), lung disorder (6%), ataxia (4%), cellulitis (4%), dizziness (4%), viral pneumonia (4%), septic shock (4%), subdural hematoma (4%), urinary tract infection (4%).
-In the Phase 2 MDS/AML post-transplant trial there have been no serious adverse events, regardless of causality, reported in more than one patient as of April 30, 2020.
-In the Phase 1 AML Trial, serious adverse events, regardless of causality, reported for more than one patient as of April 30, 2020 were: febrile neutropenia (63%), sepsis (25%).
+In the Phase 3 MDS Trial, serious adverse events, regardless of causality, reported for more than one patient as of October 30, 2020 were: febrile neutropenia (25%), pneumonia (10%), pyrexia (10%), sepsis (6%), muscle weakness (5%), confusional state (3%), respiratory failure (3%), cellulitis (2%), acute febrile neutrophilic dermatosis (1%), acute kidney injury (1%), acute respiratory distress syndrome (1%), anemia (1%), atrial flutter (1%), cardiac failure (1%), dyspnea (1%), encephalopathy (1%), fall (1%), headache (1%), hypotension (1%), hypoxia (1%), pericarditis (1%), platelet count decreased (1%), pneumonitis (1%), skin infection (1%), thrombocytopenia (1%), and urinary tract infection (1%).
+In the U.S. Phase 1b/2 MDS/AML Trial, serious adverse events, regardless of causality, reported for more than one patient as of October 30, 2020 were: febrile neutropenia (33%), pneumonia (25%), sepsis (11%), pyrexia (7%), dehydration (5%), embolism (5%), muscle weakness (5%), respiratory failure (5%), vomiting (5%), angina pectoris (4%), atrial fibrillation (4%), intracranial hemorrhage (4%) and multiple organ dysfunction syndrome (4%).
+In the French Phase 1b/2 MDS/AML Trial, serious adverse events, regardless of causality, reported for more than one patient as of October 30, 2020 were: febrile neutropenia (27%), device related infection (12%), pneumonia (8%), sepsis (8%), corona virus infection (6%), lung disorder (6%), ataxia (4%), cellulitis (4%), dizziness (4%), septic shock (4%), subdural hematoma (4%) and urinary tract infection (4%).
+In the Phase 2 MDS/AML post-transplant trial, serious adverse events, regardless of causality, reported for more than one patient as of October 30, 2020 were confusional state (6%), dyspnea (6%), febrile neutropenia (6%) and pyrexia (9%).
+In the Phase 1 AML Trial, serious adverse events, regardless of causality, reported for more than one patient as of October 30, 2020 were: febrile neutropenia (33%), sepsis (13%), subdural hematoma (13%) and muscle weakness (8%).
+In the Phase 1/2 Solid Tumor Trial, there were no serious adverse event as of October 30, 2020.
 In the Phase 1b/2 Clinical Trial of APR 246 in Platinum Sensitive Ovarian Cancer (PiSARRO), serious adverse events, regardless of causality, reported in more than one patient were: device related infection (17%), vomiting (17%), febrile neutropenia (8%), infection (6%), small intestinal obstruction (6%) and thrombocytopenia (6%).